Prospective Graduate Students

 This initial two years of funding applies to both MS and PhD students.
 The entire funding package includes a substantial tuition waiver, monthly monetary stipend, and most of the student Gold Plan health insurance expense.
 For those in our PhD program who are here past two years (just about everyone), their funding will then typically come from a research project they are working on with their Faculty Advisor, although this funding is more of an arrangement between Faculty Advisor and student.
 Occasionally, PhD students after their initial two years continue to take on TA or RA appointments if the appointments are available and need within the Department exists.

-Late applications will be considered only at the discretion of the department and are unlikely to be competitive for funding support consideration.
+Late applications may not be considered, or will be considered only at the discretion of the department and are unlikely to be competitive for funding support consideration.

 We recommend that applicants consider applying for external fellowships when appropriate.
 The Department will advance the names of qualified individuals for certain university fellowships, but applying for most fellowships is the responsibility of the applicant.
 Please note that the deadline for most external fellowships is usually before our application deadline (usually in October or November).